microsoft/vcpkg/docs/users/selecting-library-features.md

 ```

 We have more documentation on triplets [here](triplets.md).
-Sadly currently we can't choose build type `debug` or `release` using command line switches.
+Currently we can't choose build type `debug` or `release` using command line switches.

 With llvm now installed, we can execute: